GustavoExel/PyEFVLib/README.md

 ---
 ## 7. 2D vs 3D considerations
 One great advantage of using the EbFVM, is that the difference between 2D and 3D simulations is very little.
-The major changes are in the field and gradient aproximations using different elements and therefore different shape functions.
-However PyEFVLib handles it without the user having to pay attention.
+The major changes are in the field and gradient approximations using different elements and therefore different shape functions.
+However, PyEFVLib handles it without the user having to pay attention.
 For example in our heat transfer application show as an example in section 5, the only change one need to make to simulate a 3D domain is simply to change the mesh file path (and generate a 3D mesh), and add the boundary conditions according to the new mesh.

 ---
 ## 8. bellbird